GerardPaligot/Confily/README.md

 * Bookmarking of talks
 * Speaker page with biography, socials and talks
 * Networking space which privacy respect from mobile to mobile
-* Partners with description, socials, jobs and location
+* Partners with description, socials, jobs, location and short presentation video
 * Event page with socials, location, menus, q&a and code of conduct
 * Scan your event ticket
 * Android wearable companion app